untoldwind/alfred2-layout/README.md

 # !!!Looking for new owner/maintainer!!!

-I kind of gave up on Apple as they longer provide the Hardware I want/need and switch to Linux which already has several very powerful tiling window-managers (i3, xmonad, awesome ...).
+I kind of gave up on Apple as they no longer provide the Hardware I want/need and switched to Linux which already has several very powerful tiling window-managers (i3, xmonad, awesome ...).

 I'll do my best to maintain this project for the time being.
 But since I no longer actively use it myself bug-fixing will be